amirpavlo/YAAM/README.md

 * Manage

 ## Browse
-In Browse mode, assets can be browsed and imported into the scene
+In Browse mode, assets can be browsed and imported into the scene.
+An obj, image or blend files can be imported into the scene by clicking on the "import" button.
+A blend asset can be appended or linked into the current scene.
+The following items are available to be appended or linked:
+* Collections
+* Objects
+* Textures
+* Materials
+* Scenes

 ## Manage
 In Manage mode, new assets can be created and added via YAAM to the asset directory specified above.
+The image of an asset file can be updated by selecting it, and then clicking on the "snap image" button.
+To update a specific asset, open the asset file and preform the "snap image" operation.

 # Graphical User Interface
 ## Manage GUI